alantech/alanlang-docs/docs/overview.md

 ### Functions

 Functions are currently fully typed, with the form `fn optionalName (arg1: Type1, arg2: Type2) -> ReturnType`, while a function *type* for higher-order functions (functions that are passed other functions to call) is just the type portion: `(Type1, Type2) -> ReturnType`.
-It is intended for the return type to be inferrable, in the future, but this is not yet implemented.
+The return type can be inferred for all function definitions except when binding into the platform language (where the inference logic doesn't work).
+The function type used by higher-order functions always requires the return type to be specified.
+For function definitions that the return type can be inferred, it still is, with the return type acting as a compiler check and allowing the compiler to indicate the expected and actual return type to you.

 ### Variables